The best phone for video recording and vlogging in 2025

 (Image credit: Getty Images)

-You might think that the best camera phone for stills would automatically be the best phone for video too, but that's not always the case.
-Great video doesn't just mean having a great lens: it also means having a lot of computational power and smart software to produce a good-looking finished product.
+You might think the best camera phone for stills would be the best phone for video too, but that's not always the case.
+Great video doesn't just require a great lens: it also means having a lot of computational power and smart software to produce a good-looking finished product.

 Jon Devo